<

 • Taking part in training.

-Are you a good fit for a Learning Support Assistant job?
+Are you a good fit for a learning support assistant job?

-You will be working closely with the class Teacher to plan lessons and create a learning environment where pupils can expand their knowledge and play a positive role in school life.
+You will be working closely with the class teacher to plan lessons and create a learning environment where pupils can expand their knowledge and play a positive role in school life.

-To succeed in a job as a Learning Support Assistant you need to be proactive, energetic, and committed to engaging pupils into wanting to learn, inspiring them to be confident and independent.
+To succeed in a job as a learning support assistant you need to be proactive, energetic, and committed to engaging pupils into wanting to learn, inspiring them to be confident and independent.
 You will also need to be patient and sensitive and able to comfort children when they’re upset.

 Ideally you will have: